insure logo

 SR-22 insurance requirements in Maryland

-• $30,000 for injury or death per person
+• $30,000 for injury/death per person

-• $60,000 for injury or death per accident
+• $60,000 for injury/death per accident

-• $15,000 for property damage per accident
+• $15,000 for damage to property per accident

 These are just the minimum requirements.
-Experts recommend getting more coverage than the mandated minimum coverage.
-Although it may raise your premium, the added coverage could prove highly beneficial.
+Experts advise drivers to get more than the minimum insurance.
+It may lead to a higher premium, but the extra coverage could be well worth it.

 How much does SR-22 in Maryland cost with a DUI?

-Note: In the table below, “filing only” refers to the cost of a policy, including the SR-22 filing fee, without factoring in the reason you need the SR-22.
+Note: In the table below, “filing only” represents the cost of a policy including the fee to file the SR-22 – without considering the reason why someone needed an SR-22.

 CompanySR-22 with 1 DUISR-22 Filing only

-Geico$1,671 $1,364
+GEICO$1,671 $1,364

 Erie Insurance$2,091 $1,999